ritika-b/documentation/docs/Using Randomness/v1/vrf-contracts.md

 |VRF Coordinator|`0x3d2341ADb2D31f1c5530cDC622016af293177AE0`|
 |Key Hash|`0xf86195cf7690c55907b2b611ebb7343a6f649bff128701cc542f0569e2c549da`|
 |Fee|0.0001 LINK|

-[block:callout]
-{
-  "type": "success",
+> 📘 VRF Response Times on Polygon
+>
-  "body": "VRF responses are generated after 10 block confirmations on Polygon by default.
-Please [get in touch with us](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-VRF) if you require VRF responses to be generated after a higher number of block confirmations, based on what you feel is best for achieving secure finality times on Polygon.", "title": "VRF Response Times on Polygon"
+> VRF responses are generated after 10 block confirmations on Polygon by default.
+Please [get in touch with us](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-VRF) if you require VRF responses to be generated after a higher number of block confirmations, based on what you feel is best for achieving secure finality times on Polygon.
-}
-[/block]

 # Polygon (Matic) Mumbai Testnet

+> 🚰Mumbai Faucet
+>
+> Testnet LINK and MATIC are available from [the official Matic faucet](https://faucet.polygon.technology/) and https://faucets.chain.link/mumbai.

 |Item|Value|
 |---|---|